(Last Updated on : 25/07/2019)

 is the specialty of the handlooms of Himachal Pradesh.
 Manufactured from the hair of Pashmina goat, these shawls find their demand worldwide.
 Among the favourite types of shawls, Dhobroo and Pattu are the leading.
 The fancy needlework available on these shawls has its source in the Kangra

 is also a broad shawl with marvellous embroidery

 .
 Embroidered blouses and caps gives a glimpse of the commendable taste of the Himachal inhabitants.
 The embroidered caps of the Kulu

 are all brands of skilled craft by themselves.
 The striking shawls originating from Kulu Valley, Lahaul, celebrate the ages-old Pahadi designs.

 Ornaments and Jewellery of Himachal Pradesh

-Thus, the splendid costumes of Himachal Pradesh owe a lot to the impressive craftsmanship of the prolific weaving-talents and the outstanding handlooms of the state.
+Thus, the splendid traditional dresses of Himachal Pradesh owe a lot to the impressive craftsmanship of the prolific weaving-talents and the outstanding handlooms of the state.